 - experiential learning through school links events, so students can learn about culture, religion and lifestyle through encounter and dialogue

-- young peoples’ civics events, roundtable events which allow for the open honest debate, particularly centred on questions of race, identity and religion that the young people called for
+- young peoples’ civics events, roundtable events which allow for the open honest debate, particularly centred on questions of family origin, identity and religion that the young people called for

-And to create curricula, models of learning and teaching and resources that address issues of citizenship, race and identity in post referendum Britain.
+And to create curricula, models of learning and teaching and resources that address issues of citizenship, family origin and identity in post referendum Britain.

 Read the project report.